jazzband/django-axes/docs/4_configuration.rst

   are exceeded, should we lock out this IP (and optional user agent)?
   Default: ``True``
 * ``AXES_COOLOFF_TIME``: If set, defines a period of inactivity after which old failed login attempts will be cleared.
-Can be set to a Python timedelta object or an integer.
+  Can be set to a Python timedelta object, an integer, a callable, or a string path to a callable which takes no arguments.
   If an integer, will be interpreted as a number of hours.
   Default: ``None``
 * ``AXES_ONLY_ADMIN_SITE`` : If ``True``, lock is only enable for admin site,
   Default: ``False``